-But Richardson was desperate to halt the drain on Treasury finances, as revenue was in freefall.
-Passenger revenue had fallen by 14 percent in the two years since 1890-91, but as the monthly returns came in, the grim decline of patronage continued unabated, despite an experimental lowering of fares on some suburban lines.
-Goods traffic showed no promise of recovery, with the railways now facing road competition as farmers and others with horses and carts were trying to earn a meagre income by undercutting the freight rates that Kibble had refused to reduce: rightly as it turned out.
+Richardson was desperate to halt the drain on Treasury finances, as revenue was in freefall.
+Passenger revenue had fallen by 14 percent in the two years since 1890-91 and as the monthly returns came in the grim decline of patronage continued unabated.
+This despite an experimental lowering of fares on some suburban lines.
+Goods traffic showed no promise of recovery, with the railways now facing road competition.
+Farmers and others with horses and carts were trying to earn a meagre income by undercutting the freight rates that Kibble had refused to reduce: rightly as it turned out.

 Kibble, Francis and Murray Retrenched

-Speight and Smith’s nemesis in those cases was the barrister James Purves, whose prejudicial and mocking cross-examinations had delivered favourable verdicts in favour of David Syme.
+Speight and Allison Smith’s nemesis in those cases was the barrister James Purves, whose prejudicial and mocking cross-examinations had delivered favourable verdicts in favour of Syme.
 Purves had not so successfully defended the crooked manager of the failed Land Credit Bank, and one of its culpable directors, both being gaoled with hard labour.
-But he managed to save the bacon of the failed City Bank directors, which it was proved had issued false balance sheets, although the jury thought them at least negligent.
+But he managed to save the bacon of the failed City Bank directors despite the proven charge of issuing false balance sheets.
+The jury just thought them negligent.
 Alfred Deakin assisted Purves in these cases, and later became Australia’s second Prime Minister.

 Seeking a New Manager